zojapila/mldevops_exercise/README.md

 ## 2. Working with the git repository
 For starters, let's start using the git for versioning our project.
-1. Create a fork of the project on GitHub.
+1. Create a fork of this project on GitHub.
 2. Clone the repository via SSH:
 ```bash
 mkdir ~/ws